modelingevolution/micro-plumberd/README.md

   - EventNameConvention - from aggregate? instance and event instance
   - MetadataConvention - to enrich event with metadata based on aggregate instance and event instance
   - EventIdConvention - from aggregate instance and event instance
+  - OutputStreamModelConvention - for output stream name from model-type
+  - GroupNameModelConvention - for group name from model-type

 ### Ultra development cycle for Read-Models (EF example).

 Imagine this: